eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 **MCP Server Configuration** _(experimental)_

 A GLSP server can optionally expose a [Model Context Protocol (MCP)]({{< relref "mcp" >}}) server alongside the GLSP protocol, so that AI agents can query and modify the diagram.
+Setting it up is an interplay between the client and the server over the `initialize` exchange:

-An MCP-aware client opts in by adding an `mcpServer` configuration to the `initialize` request.
-The **presence** of the `mcpServer` key is the opt-in signal: an empty object enables the MCP server with defaults, omitting the key disables it.
-Once started, the resolved MCP server URL is reported back via the `mcpServer` property of the `InitializeResult`.
+1. The client opts in by adding an `mcpServer` configuration to its `InitializeParameters` (the `McpInitializeParameters` extension).
+The presence of the key is the opt-in signal: an empty object enables the MCP server with defaults, and omitting the key disables it.
+The client may set behavioral fields such as the `port`, `route`, and `name`, and tuning options such as the data-exposure mode and the agent persona.
+2. On a request that carries an `mcpServer` key, the server starts its MCP server, merging the client-provided fields with its own deploy-time defaults.
+Security-sensitive fields such as the network binding and host allowlist are controlled by the server alone and cannot be set from the request.
+3. The server reports the resolved server back in its `InitializeResult` (the `McpInitializeResult` extension), announcing the `name`, `url`, and optional `headers`.
+4. The client, or its IDE integration, connects its MCP client to that announced `url`.

 These extensions are experimental and may still change while the feature matures.

 <details open><summary>Code</summary>